Fire safety of your building

 Fire risk assessment

-Landlords of some buildings have a responsibility to carry out a fire risk assessment and have appropriate fire precautions in place in the common parts of the house, this does not apply to shared houses but does for the common areas of buildings containing flats or bedsits.
+Landlords of some buildings (including licensed HMOs) have a responsibility to carry out a fire risk assessment and have appropriate fire precautions in place in the common parts of the house.
 Further information is available from Avon Fire and Rescue Service and the 5 steps to fire risk assessment checklist.
+A fire risk assessment for small HMOs (3 or less storeys) is available HERE.
+It needs to be carried out by a competent person.

 Bath and North East Somerset Council, Avon Fire & Rescue Service and the West of England Local Authorities of Bristol, North Somerset and South Gloucestershire have an agreement on who will be the 'lead' authority for particular types of property concerning fire safety.
 We do this to avoid duplication where dual legislation applies, however, it does not remove the legal powers each authority has if a serious situation arises.
 We may inform each other about the action we have taken and share information to ensure a common approach.
 Bath and North East Somerset Council lead on HMOs and single dwellings.
 Avon Fire and Rescue Service lead on sheltered housing and properties with mixed commercial and associated residential accommodation.
 Associated means having no independent access to the residential accommodation.
 For full details on the agreement please refer to the Fire Safety Protocol.